parrotgeek1/Pluvia/README.md

 p0sixspwn (@ih8sn0w, @squiffy, @winocm) for the untether

-s0uthwest, libimobiledevice, and @tihmstar for idevicerestore
+s0uthwest, libimobiledevice, and @tihmstar for idevicerestore, which I patched in a hex editor to remove several error messages and skip checks that would make the restore fail

 @axi0mx for ipwndfu